 Christopher Vella is the current Secretary of the MHS and a member of the Committee for the past six years.
 A teacher and historian, currently Senior Lecturer II at the Junior College and Assistant Secretary General of the MUT.
 His research interests include Church-State relations, gender, sexuality and Religion in Early Modern and Modern Malta.

 Mr Vince Peresso was born in Cospicua in 1948.
 After receiving his tertiary education, he then spent 39 years working as an educator, teacher, assistant Head of School, Head of School and finally as a Principal Education Officer.
 For the past 36 years he has conducted research in various archives ranging from the National Library, the National Archives, the Notarial Archives and several ecclesiastical Archives.
 His main interest is the nineteenth century with a focus on the various epidemics and the petitions to the Governor.
-He has been a member of the MHS committee since 2017 and is currently the Treasurer and overseas the memberships of the society.
+He has been a member of the MHS committee since 2017 and he is currently the Treasurer and overseas the memberships of the society.

-Mr Carmel Spiteri is an Interior Designer by profession and is passionate about Malta's cultural heritage.
-He obtained a certificate and a diploma from the Institute for Baroque Studies at the University of Malta.
-He also holds a Bachelor's Degree in History of Art and was recently awarded a Master's degree in the same discipline from the same university.
+Mr Carmel Spiteri is an Interior Designer by profession and is very passionate about Malta's cultural heritage.
+He obtained a certificate and a diploma from the Institute for Baroque Studies at the University of Malta and also holds a Bachelor's Degree in History of Art and was recently awarded a Master's degree in the same discipline from the same university.
 He has served in the Committee since 2013 and involved in the coordination of the lecture/events programme.